ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 ### Step 1: Create an object MemoryLocalStore

-First it is necessary to create two classes that will implement the `LocalStore` interface, the MemoryLocalStore and the DatabseLocalStore.
-The LocalStore interface allows you to map the actions of saving, restoring, deleting and getAll, as shown on the example below:
+First, it is necessary to create two classes that will implement the `LocalStore` interface: the MemoryLocalStore and the DatabseLocalStore.

+With the LocalStore interface, you to map the actions of saving, restoring, deleting and getAll, as shown on the example below:

 ```kotlin